Are ghosts everywhere?

-The irony of ghosts is that, if they are what people believed for millennia — that is, spirits of dead people and animals — they’d be imperceptible.
+The irony of ghosts is that, if they are what people believed for millennia — that is, spirits of dead people and animals — we’d never know about them.

 Our senses can’t see, feel, hear or smell anything that isn’t physical, and once you’re dead, you’re not physical anymore.
 No one disputes that.

 Sound waves and photons flow by the billions into our brains every second.
 They’re blended to make the motion picture known as “reality.”
 Really, the world is not out there; it’s in here, between your ears.